19th / 21st May 2016

 ” The future’s blindingly bright, the future’s quite possibly Presidential Orange ”

 * London Dada is politically impartial.
-Individuals, including politicians, should be criticised or praised by dint of their actions not personalities.
+Any individual, including politicians, should be criticised or praised by dint of their actions not their personalities.

-Some so-called right wing policies are necessary to a harmoniously-functioning society, as are many of the so-called left; true perception includes and transcends both.
+Some so-called right wing policies are probably necessary for a harmoniously-functioning society at the present stage of human development, as are many of the so-called left; true perception of real value includes and transcends both left and right.

 * UPDATE 14th Nov 2016